vidisha0205/Travel-Agency-Website/README.md

 It also fetched further details incase anyone is interested in further details regarding a certain plan from the database.

-The above files do not include sny of the package.json, node modules and package-lock.json files.
-This file is for code visualisation and biginner-learning purposes only.
+The above files do not include any of the package.json, node modules and package-lock.json files.
+This file is for code visualisation and beginner-learning purposes only.
 As such, none of the required images are uploaded in this folder.
 The default files that come with using npm are also excluded from this repository.